tarantool/doc/sphinx/book/intro.rst

 Search" -- start slowly and contain commentary that is especially aimed at users who may not consider themselves experts at either Lua or NoSQL database management.

-Finally, Appendix D "Vinyl" provides details about Tarantool's disk storage engine named `vinyl`.
+Appendix D "Vinyl" provides details about Tarantool's disk storage engine named `vinyl`.

+Appendix E "Cookbook" shows some code contributions for common or difficult tasks.

+Appendix F has one long tutorial: "C stored procedures".

-For experienced users, there are also Reference parts plus Developer Guide, and an extensive set of comments in the source code.
+For experienced users, there are also Reference documents plus a Developer Guide, and an extensive set of comments in the source code.

 ===============================================================================